-- 5.1 Prefilter: Record the pressure drop weekly to obtain the status of the particulate filter.
-A normal particulate filter can be expected to last for between two and three months before reaching its final recommended pressure drop (see the AAF drawings for details).
+5.1 Prefilter: If a prefilter has been included as part of the system, record the pressure drop weekly to obtain the status of the particulate filter.
+A normal particulate filter can be expected to last between 2 and 3 months before reaching its final recommended pressure drop (see the AAF drawings for details).
 However, under heavier or lighter dust loading conditions, this may vary.
-At an airflow velocity of 250 feet per minute, the 2" deep AAF PerfectPleat filter can be expected to have an initial pressure drop in the range of 0.11" water gauge.
-The recommended final pressure drop is 1.0" water gauge.
-This means that when a pressure drop increase of 0.89" water gauge has been recorded, it is time to change the prefilter. - 5.2 After-filter: Install an after-filter in the system to collect any initial plume of dust that might be blown from the gas-phase chemical filters.
-This filter can eventually be removed from the system to reduce the energy required to operate the system.
-Monitor the pressure drop across this filter.
-When the pressure ceases to increase, it is safe to remove this filter from the system.
+At an airflow velocity of 500 feet per minute, the 2" deep AAF PerfectPleat filter can be expected to have an initial pressure drop in the range of 0.35" w.g.
+The recommended final pressure drop is 1.0" w.g.
+This means that when a pressure drop increase of 0.65" w.g. has been recorded it is time to change the prefilter.

+5.2 After-filter: If an after-filter has been installed in the system to collect an initial plume of dust that might be blown from the gas-phase chemical filters, it can eventually be removed from the system to reduce the energy required to operate the system.
+Monitor the pressure drop across this filter and when the pressure ceases to increase it is safe to remove this filter from the system.
 This should typically be no longer than after 40 hours of operation.
-If after-filters still have significant life remaining at the time of removal (based on the pressure drop reading), they should be retained for re-use as after-filters following the change-out of the chemical filters or be used as replacements for the prefilters. - 5.3 High Efficiency Final Filters: Record the pressure drop weekly to obtain the status of the filter.
+If after-filters still have significant life remaining at the time of removal (based on the pressure drop reading) they should be retained for reuse as after-filters following the change-out of the chemical filters or be used as replacements for the prefilters.

+5.3 High Efficiency Final Filters: If a high efficiency final filter has been included as part of the system, record the pressure drop weekly to obtain the status of the filter.
 A normal high efficiency filter can be expected to last for one year or more before reaching its final recommended pressure drop (see the AAF drawings for details).
-However, under heavier or lighter dust loading conditions, this may vary.
-At an airflow velocity of 250 feet per minute, the 6" deep AAF VariCel M-Pak filter can be expected to have an initial pressure drop in the range of 0.23" water gauge.
-The recommended final pressure drop is 1.5" water gauge.
-This means that when a pressure drop increase of 1.27" water gauge has been recorded, it is time to change the high efficiency filter.
+However under heavier or lighter dust loading conditions this may vary.
+At an airflow velocity of 500 feet per minute the 6" deep AAF M-Pak filter can be expected to have an initial pressure drop in the range of 0.55" w.g.
+The recommended final pressure drop is 1.5" w.g.
+This means that when a pressure drop increase of 0.95" w.g. has been recorded it is time to change the high efficiency filter.